MatheusMoura17/typescript-blockchain/readme.md

 ## How to use

-run `npm i` to install dependencies run `npm start` to start server
+run `npm i` to install dependencies

-Use postman or other rest api assistent to run routes.:

-GET <- `/` - Receive server `OK` status;

-GET <- `/mine` - Miner next block;

-POST -> `/transaction/new` - Make new transaction request (the transaction has be attached in next forget block by miner);

-GET <- `/chain` - Get current chain;

-POST -> `/nodes/register` - Add new peer to this server

-GET <- `/resolve` - Before start you need sync chain data with added nodes (peers) use `/resolve` to populate or resolve chain conflicts between you and nodes.
+npm `npm run pool-server` to start wsRelay service;

+run `npm start` in different terminal to start server, execute multiuplies instances to best results.

 ## Next steps

-- [ ] Add peer to peer websocket comunication with peer.js.
+- [x] Add peer to peer websocket comunication
 - [ ] Add wallet with UUID.
+- [ ] Add Account ballance.